 Our experiences with books are truly unique.
 Some people love the smell of a new book, or an old one from their childhood.
 Others love used books and finding inscriptions and scribbles from previous readers.
-We remember our grandparents libraries and we know what it's like to curl up with a book you love and become absorbed in it.
+We remember our grandparents' libraries and we know what it's like to curl up with a book you love and become absorbed in it.
 However, our favourite books don't just appear in our hands one day - we know what we like and how to find it.
 Sometimes, we even make books ourselves.

 The Artery was first published in 2008 and has since released fourteen editions with more on the way.
 You don't have to be a current student to submit - The Artery features writing from students, faculty, and alumni (as long as they went to Lakehead).
 So far, there has been anything from plays to short stories, haikus, jokes, letters, essays, limericks, and the list goes on.
 The Artery is a book, but so much more at the same time.
-In our bodies, arteries pump oxygenated blood away from our heart.
+In our bodies, arteries pump oxygenated blood away from our hearts.
 By giving our stories oxygen to breathe, we bring them to life and send them away from our hearts.
-Our stories are the blood, providing you with the literary nutrients you need to keep you alive and healthy.
+Our stories are the blood, providing the literary nutrients you need to keep you alive and healthy.

 You can help us keep The Artery alive and healthy too.
 We have maximum of two publications a year but submissions are accepted all year round.